Podiatry For Diabetics: What You Need to Know

 A good circulation of blood to the feet is essential for keeping skin, nails, muscles, bones, and tendons etc healthy.
 There is a lot of artery between your heart and your feet that could be affected by damage due to diabetes (as well as some other things like smoking, cholesterol, and high blood pressure).

 Nerve damage is also a potential risk factor in diabetics.
 You have several different types of nerves, but the ones which detect pain and pressure are of most concern.
 Your feet are very sensitive and for good reason, they take a lot of hammer over the years!
-If there is any nerve damage, then the body’s warning system isn’t working.
+If there is any nerve damage from diabetes occurs, then the body’s warning system isn’t working.
 For example, if your shoes rub and cause blistering, you need to be able to feel it to react.
 If you can’t feel pain or friction on your feet, especially if they are out of sight in socks and shoes, then you can end up with problems you aren’t aware of.

 The longer someone has diabetes and the less well controlled their blood sugars are, the more likely they are to develop complications.